Rupprecht, Crown Prince of Bavaria: Pre-war

-Rupprecht's paternal grandfather, Luitpold, became de facto ruler of Bavaria when King Ludwig II and his successor Otto both were declared insane in 1886.
+Rupprecht's paternal grandfather, Luitpold, became regent of Bavaria when King Ludwig II and his successor Otto were declared insane in 1886.
 Rupprecht's own position changed somewhat through these events as it became clear that he was likely to succeed to the Bavarian throne one day.

-After graduating from high school, he entered the Bavarian Army's Infanterie-Leibregiment as a Second Lieutenant.
+After graduating from high school, he entered the Bavarian Army's Infanterie-Leibregiment as a second lieutenant.
 He interrupted his military career to study at the universities of Munich and Berlin from 1889 to 1891.
-He rose to the rank of a Colonel and became the commanding officer of the 2nd Infanterie Regiment Kronprinz but found enough opportunity to travel extensively to the Middle East, India, Japan and China.
-His early journeys were made with his Adjutant, Otto von Stetten.
+He rose to the rank of a colonel and became the commanding officer of the 2nd Infanterie Regiment Kronprinz but found enough opportunity to travel extensively to the Middle East, India, Japan and China.
+His early journeys were made with his adjutant, Otto von Stetten.
 Later he was accompanied by his first wife.

 At the age of 31, Rupprecht married his kinswoman Duchess Marie Gabrielle in Bavaria, with whom he had five children before her early death in 1912 at the age of 34.

 In 1900, he became the 1,128th Knight of the Order of the Golden Fleece in Austria.

 In 1906, Rupprecht was made commander of the Bavarian I Army Corps, with the rank of lieutenant general of the infantry, promoted to full general in 1913.

+In 1910 he arranged "Meisterwerke muhammedanischer Kunst" in Munich - the largest exhibition of Islamic art.

-In 1912, Luitpold was succeeded in the position of Prince Regent by his son Ludwig.
+In 1912, Rupprecht's father Ludwig succeeded as Prince Regent.
 On 5 November 1913, Ludwig was made king by vote of the Bavarian Senate, becoming Ludwig III.
-This decision also made Rupprecht the Crown Prince of Bavaria.
+This decision made Rupprecht the Crown Prince of Bavaria.

 Rupprecht and Crown Prince Wilhelm of Prussia each commanded an army on the western front (the Sixth Army and the Fifth Army, respectively) and were directly involved in the implementation of the Schlieffen Plan.